hadolint/hadolint-action/README.md

 ## 💛 Support the project

-If this project was useful to you in some form, We would be glad to have your support.
-It will help keeping the project alive.
+If this project was useful to you in some form, we would be glad to have your support.
+It will help keep the project alive.

-The sinplest form of support is to give a ⭐️ to this repo.
+The simplest form of support is to give a ⭐️ to this repo.

 This project was originally created by [Bruno Paz](https://github.com/sponsors/brpaz) and incorporated into the Hadolint organization.
 If you appreciate the work done on this action, Bruno would be happy with your [sponsorship](https://github.com/sponsors/brpaz).